 India was also the part of the negotiation, but it pulled out over last year because lower tariffs could hurt local producers.

-Members of the regional comprehensive economic partnership make up almost a third of the world’s population and account for 29% of the global gross domestic product.
-The new trade free bloc will be larger than both the US-Mexico-Canada Agreement and the Europe Union.
+Members of the regional comprehensive economic partnership makeup almost a third of the world’s population and account for 29% of the global gross domestic product.
+The new trade free bloc will be larger than both the US-Mexico-Canada Agreement and the European Union.

 Regional Comprehensive Economic Partnership’s future work

 The RCEP is expected to reduce a range of tariffs on imports within 20 years.
 More over it also includes provisions on intellectual property, telecommunications, financial services, e-commerce and professional services.